Asaad47/BioAlgos-assignment0/README.md

 For finding exact matches, I used two implementations for searching: naive character matching and KMP algorithm found in prob1_naive.go and prob1_kmp.go respectively.
 The naive matching directly compares the characters in the `queue` with the pattern in each iteration while the KMP algorithm pre-computes the border array and uses it to skip unnecessary comparisons.
 However, both implementations achieved roughly the same performance.

 For finding approximate matches, I seperated the search mechanism to four functions: exact match, single mismatch, single insertion, and single deletion.
 The exact match is the same as the naive implementation of prob1.
-The single mismatch resovles to true of the Hamming distance is exactly 1.
+The single mismatch resovles to true if the Hamming distance is exactly 1.
 The single insertion and single deletion look for the first mismatch index and then skip the mismatched character in the `queue` and the pattern respectively.
 Some additional checks are used to avoid counting duplicates.
 For example, if there a was an exact match, the single deletion function will not be called as it is a subset of the exact match.
 Also, the single addition function asserts that the first and last charcaters are the same as the pattern and that the mismatch is in the middle to avoid duplicates.

 ## Results on AluY